vippsas/vipps-developers/vipps-api-lifecycle.md

   }
 ```

-If the ISO 3166 country code was _added_, it would be a non-breaking change,
+If the ISO 3166 country code was _added_ as `countryCode`, it would be a
-and only a minor version:
+non-breaking change, and only a minor version:

 Version 2.1.0: